 The purpose of the Watershed Weekend is to get to know your watershed and meet the folks and organizations who are working hard to enhance, restore, and protect them.
 Come join us and learn how you can “connect with your watershed”!

 Watershed Weekend venues for 2019 will be announced September 1st, here on our website and local news media.

 A free Watershed Weekend tour guide will be available, including venue descriptions and location maps.
-Weekend Guides will also available at your local library, municipal office, lobby of the York County Pleasant Acres ANNEX, and from the individual venue sponsors.
+Weekend Guides will also available at your local library, municipal office, lobby of the York County Pleasant Valley Road building, and from the individual venue sponsors.

 Come learn about your watershed.
 Act by joining us!
 Help by working together for clean water!

 WAY E-News is published by the Watershed Alliance of York, Inc. to inform the public about news and information that affect York County watersheds.
 The WAY E-NEWS, circulation 1,000+, is published monthly and distributed electronically free of charge.
 Material may be reproduced for personal or nonprofit use as long as credit is given.
 Publication is made possible by a donation from the York County Conservation District through its Watershed Program.
 Views expressed in the WAY E-NEWS do not necessarily reflect those of the WAY, Conservation District or its individual partners.
 The WAY E-NEWS editorial office may be reached at:

 Watershed Alliance of York, Inc. (WAY) c/o York County Conservation District 2401 Pleasant Valley Road, Suite #101, Room #139, York, PA 17402.